Can't stop eating sugar? Here's five reasons you're not addicted to sugar, and the REAL culprit that's fueling your sweet tooth.

 Many foods are naturally rich in sugar, namely fruits and dairy.
 If sugar was truly addictive, then it would also include these foods, which can be equal in sugar content to common sweets.
 But do you ever hear of people binging on cantaloupe or milk?
 Probably not, because these foods generally aren't placed off limits, triggering the drive to eat.

 It's a common part of treatment for binge eating disorder to include "forbidden foods" or trigger foods in a meal plan, as multiple studies have shown this reduces binge eating behavior.
 If sugar was truly addictive, this would be counterproductive.
-Can you imagine a rehab facility providing regular doses of alcohol?
+Can you imagine a rehab facility providing regular doses of alcohol or drugs?
 I think not!

 Behaviors that on the surface look and feel like sugar addiction are a function of diet mentality, which can have just as powerful of a pull as addiction.
 By restricting foods, either literally or emotionally (by labeling it as bad/guilty/unhealthy), it creates real or perceived deprivation, triggering a primal drive to eat.
 Removing the labels and allowing yourself to indulge in your cravings, you'll find addiction-like behavior goes away.